bartongroup/slivka/README.rst

   slivka-setup <name>

 It will create a new folder ``<name>`` and upload three core files to it:
-*settings.py*, *manage.py* and *services.ini*.
-You usually need to modify
+*settings.yml*, *manage.py* and *configurations/services.ini*.
-only the last one.
+You usually need to modify only the last one.
 Slivka will also include sample service and its configuration.

 :manage.py:
   a main executable script which configures Slivka and runs its components.
-:settings.py:
+:settings.yml:
-  a settings Python module which contains project constants.
+  a yaml file containing project constants.
-:service.ini:
+:services.ini:
   manages services execution and points to configuration files

 Configuring settings
 --------------------

-``settings.py`` is a Python module file which provides execution constants:
+``settings.yml`` is a yaml file which provides all runtime constants.
+The data is represented as key-value pairs using yaml format.
+The following fields are required for proper operation:

 :``BASE_DIR``:
-  Must be set to the absolute location of the project folder.
-It tells the script the path all other paths are relative to.
-It defaults to the directory containing the settings file.
+  Must point to the location of the project folder (relative to the ``manage.py`` script or absolute path).
+It defines the path which all other paths are relative to.
+It defaults to the current working directory.

   .. code-block:: python

-    BASE_DIR = os.path.abspath(os.path.dirname(__file__))

-  You can set it to any path using ``os.path.join`` wrapped in ``os.path.abspath``.
+    BASE_DIR: <path-to-projet-directory>

-  Relative paths should be avoided as they start at current work directory which may be different for each execution.
+  Relative paths should be avoided as they start at current work directory which may be different for each run.
 It's recommended to leave it unchanged.

   Example:

   .. code-block:: python

-    BASE_DIR = os.path.abspath(os.path.join("/", "var", "slivka"))
+    BASE_DIR: /var/slivka
     # /var/slivka (Unix)
     # C:\var\slivka (Windows)

-    BASE_DIR = os.path.abspath("/home/user/slivka/")
+    BASE_DIR: /home/user/slivka/
     # /home/user/slivka (Unix)
     # C:\home\user\slivka (Windows)

-    BASE_DIR = os.path.abspath("C:\\Windows\\system32")
+    BASE_DIR: C:\\Windows\\system32
     # C:\Windows\system32 (Windows)
     # (some nasty output on Linux)

 :``SECRET_KEY``:
-  A string of bytes used for signatures.
+  A string of characters used for signatures.
 Changing this key will invalidate all identifier signatures.
-Please keep this key secret.
+Please keep this key secret and random.

   The key can be set to either bytes or unicode characters.

   .. code-block:: python

-    SECRET_KEY = b'\x00\x01\x02\x03'

-    SECRET_KEY = "Lorem ipsum dolor sit amet"
+    SECRET_KEY : "Lorem ipsum dolor sit amet"

 :``MEDIA_DIR``:
   Directory where all files uploaded by users and produced by services are